apache/drill/_docs/sql-ref/functions/001-math.md

 ## Math Function Examples

-Examples in this section use the following files:
+Examples in this section use the `input2.json` file

-* The `input2.json` file
-* A dummy JSON file

 Download the `input2.json` file from the [Drill source code](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources/jsoninput) page.
 On the Mac, for example, right-click input2.json and choose Save Link As, and then click Save.

-The following examples refer to a dummy JSON file in the FROM clause.
-The dummy JSON file has following contents.

-    {"dummy" : "data"}

 #### ABS Example
 Get the absolute value of the integer key in `input2.json`.
 The following snippet of input2.json shows the relevant integer content: